Segestria florentina: Distribution

 Originally a species of the Mediterranean region as far east as Georgia, it can now be found in many towns in southern Britain, where they were probably introduced via seaports at least since 1845.
-It has been found in several places in Cornwall, South Molton (North Devon) ,Shaftesbury, Torbay, Bradninch (Mid Devon), Jersey, Plymouth, Bristol, North Somerset, Swindon, Gloucester, Ashford, Folkestone, Deal, Dover, Hayes, Southampton, Salisbury, Whitstable, Canterbury, South East London, Vinters Park, Maidstone, Portsmouth, Exeter, Sittingbourne, Isle of Sheppey, Essex, Faversham, Tonbridge, Hitchin, Sheffield, Bridgwater and Newport, where it prefers south-facing walls.
+It has been found in several places in Cornwall, South Molton (North Devon), Shaftesbury, Torbay, Bradninch (Mid Devon), Jersey, Plymouth, Bristol, North Somerset, Swindon, Bovingdon, Gloucester, Ashford, Folkestone, Deal, Dover, Hayes, Southampton, Salisbury, Whitstable, Canterbury, South East London, Vinters Park, Maidstone, Portsmouth, Exeter, Sittingbourne, Isle of Sheppey, Essex, Faversham, Tonbridge, Hitchin, Sheffield, Bridgwater and Newport, where it prefers south-facing walls.
 Specimens have been found in Exeter Cathedral as far back as 1890.
 In 2023, it was reported that a population was established in Limerick in western Ireland.
 It has also been found in Argentina, Australia and several Atlantic islands, where it was probably also introduced.
 One specimen has also been observed in Leiden, The Netherlands.

 Many specimens inhabit Westminster Abbey in an isolated population group that has been proposed as a new subspecies due to their fangs being brighter green and their size being significantly smaller to other European populations.

 Egg-laying females are known to prefer the habitation of brick structured buildings.
 During winter months, females will lay eggs within the bricks of south facing structures.
 If a female is found between the months of September and October, it is highly likely that she has laid eggs in preparation for the next spring.
 Infestation of buildings is possible if not found and treated early.